aspose-words/Aspose.Words-API-References/english/net/aspose.words.tables/table/title/_index.md

 title: Table.Title
 linktitle: Title
 second_title: Aspose.Words for .NET API Reference
-description: Table property.
+description: Table Title property.
 Gets or sets title of this table.
 It provides an alternative text representation of the information contained in the table in C#.
 type: docs
 weight: 320
 url: /net/aspose.words.tables/table/title/